-As reflected in the State's fiscal year 2020-21 budget, there is additional increase in Medicaid expenditures anticipated as a result of the proposed regulation of \$12.8 million (State share).
+There is additional increase in Medicaid expenditures anticipated as a result of the proposed regulation of \$12.8 million.

 Costs to Local Government:

 Local districts' share of Medicaid costs is statutorily capped; therefore, there will be no additional costs to local governments as a result of the proposed regulation.